Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 Example: `python ycsb.py -ms 4 -dbms PostgreSQL -workload a run`

 This
+* loops over `n` in [1,8] and `t` in [1,2,3,4,5,6,7,8]
   * starts a clean instance of PostgreSQL
     * data directory inside a Docker container
   * creates YCSB schema in each database
   * starts `n` loader pods per DBMS
     * with a loading container each
+      * threads = 64/`n`
+      * target throughput is `t` * 16384
       * generates YCSB data = 1.000.000 rows
       * imports it into the DBMS
   * runs 1 stream of YCSB queries per DBMS
     * 1.000.000 operations
     * workload A = 50% read / 50% write
     * target throughput is `t` * 16384
-* loops over `n` in [1,8] and `t` in [1,2,3,4,5,6,7,8]
 * shows a summary

 ### Status